polistern/pboted_docs/docs/docs/tutorials/addressbook.md

 # AddressBook

 This feature allows you to use short names when forming letters by third-party applications (currently, when using the SMTP protocol).
+This feature is most useful for sending emails from applications that expect usual email addresses.

 ## Usage